What do new U.S. sanctions mean for Syria?

 Some Western non-governmental organisations, while saying Assad’s government deserves to be punished, are wary of any impact on civilians.

-Reporting by Suleiman Al-Khalidi; Editing by Tom Perry and Peter Graff
+Additional reporting by Patricia Zengerle in Washington; Reporting by Suleiman Al-Khalidi; Editing by Tom Perry and Peter Graff